Applied Entrepreneurship (ENTR 4000)

 Please Note: this credit course may be part of a credential program offered by NSCC.
 While a course may not have an admission requirement, all NSCC programs have admission requirements.
 For more information on programs and admissions, please visit Admission Requirements.

-College Service Fee and Student Association Fee may apply for Part Time students registered in credit courses.
-For more information please visit General Information.
+A College Services Fee and Student Association Fee will apply for part-time students registered in credit courses.
+In some instances, offerings of the same course across multiple terms may have a differing cost.
+For more information, please visit Costs & Fees.

 Registration is currently open for eCampus students only.